reviczky/northumbria/modules/security/report.md

 # Introduction

-\starthiding
-\inmargin{\ssxx \color[brown]{\WORD{RN}}}
-\startcolor[brown]
-\stopcolor
-\stophiding

-\startcolor[darkred]
 The retail industry is highly dependent on margins where business managers are focused on minimizing the costs of doing business while maximizing revenue.
 Technology has become an important ingredient in the process of enhancing cost effectiveness of doing business as well as enhancing the revenue.
-Various areas such as loss prevention, customer experience, inventory management, and supply chain management have experienced significant improvement in the recent past \cite[Christoph_2012].
+Various areas such as loss prevention, customer experience, inventory management, and supply chain management have experienced significant improvement in the recent past \cite[Christoph_2012]. \par
 The development of wireless technologies that allow communication between devices and individuals without cables and anywhere has resulted in dramatic changes in business processes.
-However, the deployment of wireless technologies has been limited by lack of standards, insufficient management solutions, deployment costs, security requirements, and the existence of innovative solutions \cite[mckinsey10techtrends].
-Recent developments in wireless local area network (WLAN) technology coupled with widespread adoption of technology in enterprise and consumer space have eradicated most of these limitations \cite[citeulike:5405126].
+However, the deployment of wireless technologies has been limited by lack of standards, insufficient management solutions, deployment costs, security requirements and the existence of innovative solutions \cite[mckinsey10techtrends].
+Recent developments in wireless local area network (WLAN) technology coupled with widespread adoption of technology in enterprise and consumer space have eradicated most of these limitations \cite[citeulike:5405126]. \par
 Currently, there are numerous opportunities for retail industry players to enhance their margins by utilising wireless technologies.
 This paper presents a discussion of the application of various technological developments and their security requirements in a proposed inventory monitoring and control system of Fenwick Inc. \par

-Introduction to the reader with structure and engineered to introduce the reader to the scope and purpose of this investigation.
-Section with impact and contribution to similar environments. \par

-You work as a design engineer at Northumbria Internetworking Inc. The company has recently received a request for a proposal from an International supermarket chain regarding a potential business opportunity in the greater Newcastle area.
-Your task is to propose a secure network design that meets customer’s requirements. \par

-Project Report: The project report should provide your design and recommendations for the planned network.
-Please pay attention to the following points in designing your security solution and preparation of report; \par
+## Background Information
+In an enterprise setting, wireless LANs are used as part of a networking structure with the focus on providing support to desktop applications such as file server access, web-browsing email, and other traditional enterprise applications. \par
+In the retail business organization, wireless LANs are utilised in supporting specific innovative applications with the focus on adding new processes and improving existing ones \cite[Christoph_2012]. \par
+The focus of development of the inventory monitoring and control system in this organization addresses various applications including mobile point of sale, inventory management, customer service, wireless voice communication, price auditing and changes, RFID and location tracking, and wireless video \cite[mckinsey10techtrends]. \par

+## Mobile Point of Sale
+Point-of-Sale (POS) is a physical location used for selling goods and services to the final consumer.
+Wireless technologies have been utilized in this area as a way of eliminating congestion and enhancing the efficiency of the point of sale \cite[prahalad2013future]. \par
+Mobile point of sale stations developed using printers, scanners and computers that have integrated credit card readers are widely used in this area.
+However, strong security is needed especially when credit cards are involved in the transactions.
+Furthermore, there are the handheld computers that can be used in speeding up the checkout process.
+In this regard, the sale staff is expected to use their own verdict in executing each transaction \cite[harper2014trust]. \par
+The conventional cash registers as well as desktop scanners can be linked to the back-end systems using the wireless technologies.
+This has been found to be beneficial to retailers with reduced cabling costs and enhanced flexibility of the configuration of the outlets.
+Using equipments that are connected via wireless technologies will enable this business to shift the checkout stations without the need of changing the existing network cabling. \par

+## Inentory Management
+In-store inventory management in both the warehouse and the retail space is a major source of expenditure for retailers.
+All merchandise must be inventoried at the loading dock, tracked when moving on the floor and eliminated from the inventory once it is sold out \cite[citeulike:5405126].
+Moreover, real-time inventory data must be readily available to the clerks when the item is out of stock on the floor but is available in the warehouse.
+In addition, accurate inventory data is effective in minimizing out-of-stock conditions \cite[harper2014trust].
+Since out of stock conditions have a negative implication to the customers, minimizing it is essential in boosting sales as well as increasing the levels of customer satisfaction. \par
+In the receiving and shipping area wireless technologies can be adopted using handheld barcode scanners and a wireless connection between entry terminals and back-end systems.
+This is vital in ensuring the item is received into the inventory and tracked immediately \cite[mckinsey10techtrends].
+Outlets that have wireless computer systems have effective inventory management systems.
+For instance, portable computers with barcode scanners can be utilised during restocking as a way of tracking the product that is on the floor and how much goods have been moved to the floor from the warehouse. \par

+## Customer Service
+Technology is an inexpensive approach to enhancing customer service.
+Other than long checkout lines, other sources of customer complaints are the lack of store associates to assist in locating the merchandise and pricing problems \cite[mckinsey10techtrends].
+Wireless technologies can minimize these complaints without hiring additional staff. \par

+## Wireless Voice Communication
+Most retail outlets utilize two-way radios for in-house voice communication.
+The most common systems used in this case are the licensed and the unlicensed radio frequencies, both approaches have limitations. \par
+Specifically, the licensed radio is more costly due to the payments for the frequency license.
+However, this approach eliminates radios interference.
+The unlicensed on the other hand are free to operate, but can face external interferences.
+The consideration of adopting wireless technologies offers an organization secure communication that is not subject to interference and is also unlicensed \cite[Christoph_2012]. \par
+This is the main consideration in ensuring security in store voice communication as it is encrypted to prevent snooping. \par

+## Location Tracking
+Radio frequency identification (RFID) has become an important consideration in the retail sector with this technology considered to be a major source of revolution in the area of logistics, inventory processing and customer experience \cite[prahalad2013future].
+The consideration of wireless merchandise tracking technology is a promising approach as it is an effective approach to ensuring the customers are satisfied with services provided in the store in terms of merchandise availability. \par
+There are two types of RFID, namely the active and the passive.
+The passive RFID is made up of inexpensive stickers with a unique identifier.
+The passive RFID require the use of RFID readers that are located in the proximity of the merchandise for energising the tags \cite[harper2014trust].
+Active RFID have active electronics and contain a battery and hence are more expensive.
+They utilise wireless LAN technologies where a single network can support all the radios on the outlet.
+This implies the development of the single network in the management of all in-store inventory activities. \par

+\starthiding
+\inmargin{\ssxx \color[brown]{\WORD{RN}}}
+\startcolor[brown]
 \stopcolor
+\startcolor[darkred]
+\stopcolor
+\stophiding

 # Threat Model